 Prices Wedding Cars – https://www.pricesweddingcars.co.uk/index.php/en/

 The first holiday you get to enjoy as a married couple and one which you have probably envisioned for several years, white sand beaches, cocktails, hammocks, great food, sun and coconuts of course!
 Most of the big jobs have been completed by this point, with all suppliers, wedding venues booked and guest lists sorted.
 Now is time to start thinking about places you’d like to go on your honeymoon.
-Maybe a trip to the Caribbean? or maybe even a cruise!
+Maybe a trip to the Caribbean?
+Maybe even a cruise!
 There are plenty of options open to you with great deals to be had depending on when and where you book and decide to go.
 With the current pandemic in full swing this may be challenging to decide on, with the great uncertainty of what is going to happen in the next couple of months.
 Maybe you could plan a minimoon for the UK, with plenty of beautiful places to see including the Brecon Beacons, Bath, Oxfordshire, Cambridgeshire, Herefordshire, Glencoe Valley in Scotland, the list is endless.

 4 months before the big day